HassanJoumaa/Birds_Object_Localization/README.md

 # Predicting Bounding Boxes

-This is a Programming Assignment from the Advanced Computer Vision with Tensorflow.
+This is a Programming Assignment from the Advanced Computer Vision with Tensorflow Course.

 The goal is to build a model to predict bounding boxes around images.
 - We use transfer learning on the Mobilnet V2 model available in Keras.